hparkelsey/job_hunter/README.md

 # job_hunter
-Aggregated job search mobile app that allows users to searches for jobs posted on LinkedIn, Indeed, Glassdoor, ZipRecruiter, Dice and other job boards in a single platform.
+Aggregated job search mobile app that allows users to search for jobs posted on LinkedIn, Indeed, Glassdoor, ZipRecruiter, Dice and other job boards in a single platform.